-The Authority will maintain a pool of conditions from which appropriate and proportionate conditions can be drawn.
+The Authority will maintain a pool of conditions, devised by The Licensing Authority, Thames Valley Police and Environmental Health, from which appropriate and proportionate conditions can be drawn.
 The Authority will adapt such conditions as necessary for promoting licensing objectives to suit the individual circumstances of each application for a Premises Licence or a Club Premises Certificate.